What does a potential homebuyer need to do before attempting to secure a real estate loan?

 The first step in buying your dream home is applying for a real estate loan.
 This type of loan, which is also referred to as a mortgage, is commonly used by homebuyers to finance real estate.
 When approved, borrowers sign a legal document (known as a mortgage note) that promises to repay the loan, with interest and other costs over a period of time.
 A real estate loan is generally one of the least expensive ways to finance a home, but it can also be one of the more intimidating processes a beginner homebuyer undertakes.

-When seeking a real estate loan, it’s critical for homebuyers to understand the importance of preparation.
+When seeking real estate investment loans, it’s critical for homebuyers to understand the importance of preparation.
 The process of applying (and being approved) for a mortgage loan can be both time-consuming and complex, as it requires an immense amount of time, paperwork and patience to complete.
 However, there are a few preliminary tasks homebuyers can do to make the process smoother.

 Real Estate Loan Checklist: 10 Things To Complete

 Because the road to homeownership starts with a real estate loan, here are 10 things potential homebuyers should do before taking on their first real estate rehab:

 1. Check Your Credit